top of page

 PUBLICATIONS

-The project’s publications include a couple of articles related to the narrow goal of the project, the articles produced by the Paper Incubator grantees, a Handbook of Concepts of God in Indian Traditions, to be published by Oxford University Press, an Anthology entitled "Concepts of God and the Variety of Theisms in Indian Traditions," to be published in the Springer book series Sophia Studies in Cross-cultural Philosophy of Traditions and Cultures, and two journal special issues: a special issue of Religius Studies on Indian Theistic Traditions and the Philosophical Debate on Consciousness, a special issue of Sophia on Concepts of God in Underrepresented Religious Traditions.
+The project’s publications include a couple of articles related to the narrow goal of the project, the articles produced by the Paper Incubator grantees, a Handbook of Concepts of God in Indian Traditions, to be published by Oxford University Press, an Anthology entitled "Concepts of God and the Variety of Theisms in Indian Traditions," to be published in the Springer book series Sophia Studies in Cross-cultural Philosophy of Traditions and Cultures, and two journal special issues: a special issue of Religious Studies on Consciousness in Indian Theistic Traditions: Analytic Perspectives, and a special issue of Sophia on Concepts of God in Underrepresented Religious Traditions.
 Below is a list of works that have been published to date:

 handbook